 - At the beginning of the 11th grade year each student may explore many post-secondary options. - Students in grades 11 or 12 are allowed two higher education days, these absences must be prearranged. - Occasionally, situations arise whereby students are required to be absent from school.
 On these occasions, the Executive Director or designee may grant a prearranged absence if the request is appropriate and within timelines.
 A pre-arranged absence request form must be submitted at least five (5) school days in advance of the requested absence.
 A student may use no more than five (5) school days of prearranged absences per year.
 Students are responsible for making up all missed assignments.
-Failure to request a pre-arranged absence five (5) school days in advance will result in an unexcused absence(s).
-Prearranged absences will not be approved on days the student's class is scheduled for final examinations, NWEA (MAP) and state testing, or during student-led conference days, or days extending Thanksgiving break, Christmas break or Spring break.
+Failure to request a pre-arranged absence(s).
+Prearranged absence swill not be approved on days the student's class is scheduled for final examinations, NWEA (MAP) and state testing, or during student-led conference days, or days extending Thanksgiving break, Christmas break or Spring break.